BlockBox Virtual Appliance: Technical Pre-Work & Prerequisites

 -

-A virtual appliance (recommended)
+A standalone virtual appliance on a supported hypervisor

 The appliance is built to discover and inventory: